unnitin/insu-agents/README.md

 * [hypothesis] Most customers are not satisfied with how much they are paying for their insurance
  * [hypothesis .1] Most customers do not understand the subcomponents to their insurance and how they apply to their situations
  * [hypothesis .2] Prices for insurance are opaque, shopping process is so cumbersome that most people give-up after their first few data points
+   * Lack of standardized process or centralized price place to cross shop
-  * Most customers feel they are overpaying for their insurance, there is a mesh of companies and their agents, each entity has a unique way of receiving information - either through forms OR phone / email
+   * There is a mesh of companies and their agents, each entity has a unique way of receiving information - either through forms OR phone / email
 *